rpatrik96/rpatrik96.github.io/_pages/cv.md

 {% include base_path %}

+# Short biography
+Patrik Reizinger is a PhD student at the University of Tübingen, supervised by Wieland Brendel, Ferenc Huszár, Matthias Bethge, and Bernhard Schölkopf.
+He is part of the ELLIS and IMPRS-IS programs.
+His main research interests include causal inference and representation learning.
+He has done both his MSc and BSc at the Budapest University of Technology in electrical engineering and specialized in control engineering and intelligent systems.

 Education
 ======
 ## PhD in Machine Learning, University of Tübingen
 ### _2021-2024 (expected)_
 - **Affiliations**: IMPRS-IS, ELLIS
 - **Research** interests: causal representation learning, Independent Component Analysis, identifiability
-- **Supervisors**: Wieland Brendel, Ferenc Huszár, Matthias Bethge, Bernhard Schölkopf
+- **Supervisors**: Wieland Brendel, Ferenc Huszár, Matthias Bethge, and Bernhard Schölkopf

 ## MSc in Electrical Engineering, Budapest University of Technology and Economics